indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **And** payment collection rate (% of expected payments received this month) **And** each KPI shows trend indicator (up/down vs last month)

+**And** I see a seasonal commission chart showing:
+**And** monthly commission totals for the last 12 months **And** visual indicators of peak and quiet months **And** year-over-year comparison (if historical data available)

+**And** I see commission breakdown by school displaying:
+**And** top 5 schools by commission earned (current month) **And** percentage share of total commission per school **And** trend indicator for each school (vs previous month)

+**And** I see commission breakdown by country of origin displaying:
+**And** top 5 countries by commission earned (current month) **And** percentage share of total commission per country **And** trend indicator for each country (vs previous month)

 **Prerequisites:** Story 5.5

 **Technical Notes:**
+- Implement API routes:
-- Implement API route: GET /api/dashboard/kpis
+  - GET /api/dashboard/kpis (current metrics + trends)
+  - GET /api/dashboard/seasonal-commission (12-month data)
+  - GET /api/dashboard/commission-by-school (top schools + trends)
+  - GET /api/dashboard/commission-by-country (top countries + trends)
 - Calculate metrics:
   - active_students: COUNT(students WHERE enrollments.status = 'active')
   - active_payment_plans: COUNT(payment_plans WHERE status = 'active')
   - outstanding_amount: SUM(installments.amount WHERE status IN ('pending', 'overdue'))
   - earned_commission: SUM across all payment_plans.earned_commission
   - collection_rate: (payments received this month / expected this month) * 100
+  - seasonal_data: GROUP BY month, SUM(commission) for last 12 months
+  - school_breakdown: JOIN schools, GROUP BY school_id, SUM(commission), calculate % share
+  - country_breakdown: JOIN students.country_of_origin, GROUP BY country, SUM(commission), calculate % share
-- Store previous month's values for trend comparison (consider monthly_metrics table)
+- Store previous month's values for trend comparison (monthly_metrics table or calculated on-the-fly)
+- Create React components:
-- Create React component: KPIWidget with trend arrows
+  - KPIWidget with trend arrows
+  - SeasonalCommissionChart (line/bar chart showing monthly patterns)
+  - CommissionBySchoolWidget (horizontal bar chart or table with % shares)
+  - CommissionByCountryWidget (horizontal bar chart or table with % shares)
 - Use color coding: green for positive trends, red for negative
+- Consider caching aggregated data for performance (refresh daily or on-demand)

 ---